gdamore/tcell/README.md

 ## Colors

-_Tcell_ assumes the ANSI/XTerm color model, including the 256 color map that XTerm uses when it supports 256 colors.
-The terminfo guidance will be honored, with respect to the number of colors supported.
-Also, only terminals which expose ANSI style `setaf` and `setab` will support color;
-if you have a color terminal that only has `setf` and `setb`, please submit a ticket.
+_Tcell_ assumes the ANSI/XTerm color palette for up to 256 colors, although terminals such as legacy ANSI terminals may only support 8 colors.

 ## 24-bit Color